ibm-cloud-docs/dr-automation-powervs/genrate-estimate.md

 ### Step 4: Saving and viewing the estimate
 {: #stepss}

-- After configuring, save the estimate with a unique name and optional description.
+- After configuring, **save** the estimate with a **unique name** and optional description.
-- View Estimate: Access your saved estimate to review the detailed cost breakdown.
+- Access your saved estimate to review the detailed cost breakdown.

 ### Step 5: Exporting the estimate